ianrios/pythonETL-reactCRUD/notes.md

 ## todos:

-- [ ] install linter
+- [x] install linter
-- [ ] install formatter
+- [x] install formatter
 - [ ] pull github macros in from dev machine
-- [ ] get docker to work on personal laptop
+- [x] get docker to work on personal laptop
-- [ ] not sure what i would need a package for, this is simple enough - perhaps packages exist that would out-perform my existing ETL system from conversant...? need to research python etl packages i suppose
+- [x] not sure what i would need a package for, this is simple enough - perhaps packages exist that would out-perform my existing ETL system from conversant...? need to research python etl packages i suppose
+- [x] pick a csv parse package - resource: https://pythonspeed.com/articles/pandas-read-csv-fast/
-- [ ] parse .csv as a python dictionary for a single task costing O(n) - could this runtime be reduced? probably not, even with multithreading we still have to read in each line individually
+- [x] parse .csv as a python dictionary for a single task costing O(n) - could this runtime be reduced? probably not, even with multithreading we still have to read in each line individually
-- [ ] test runtimes with python timer for optimization step
+- [x] test runtimes with python timer for optimization step - 2.5 seconds, barely
 - [ ] save all progress in github for review
 - [ ] create branches to show different options when possible, such as graphql option, etc
 - [ ] research flask ORM to avoid writing raw SQL for Postgres